cucumber/docs/content/guides/10-minute-tutorial.md

 {{% block "kotlin" %}}

-To use Kotlin in our project, we need to take some extra steps.
+To use Kotlin in our project, we need to take some extra steps:

-First, add a directory named `kotlin` in your `src/test` directory and mark it as `Test Sources Root`.
+* Add a directory named `kotlin` in your `src/test` directory and mark it as `Test Sources Root`.
 In IntelliJ, you can do so by right-clicking on the `kotlin` directory and selecting **"Mark Directory as" > "Test Sources Root"**.
-Next, create the `hellocucumber` package inside the `kotlin` directory.
+* Create the `hellocucumber` package inside the `kotlin` directory.
-Then, create a Kotlin class called `RunCucumberTest` inside the `hellocucumber` package.
-Copy the annotations from the `RunCucumberTest.java` class to the `RunCucumberTest.kt` class.
+* Create a Kotlin class called `RunCucumberTest` inside the `hellocucumber` package and copy the annotations from the `RunCucumberTest.java` class to the `RunCucumberTest.kt` class.
 IntelliJ will offer to translate the Java code to Kotlin code.
 Happily accept.

 Your `RunCucumberTest.kt` class should now look like this: